franklinqin0/blog/docs/blog/vim_commands.md

 ## Vim or NeoVim?

-To be frank, both behave essentially the same, but NeoVim is slightly better than Vim (read [this blog](https://geoff.greer.fm/2015/01/15/why-neovim-is-better-than-vim/)).
-Now that Vim 8 has caught up and improved, there isn't much difference a user would notice between the two.
+To be frank, both behave essentially the same, but NeoVim's codebase is slightly better than Vim's (read [this blog](https://geoff.greer.fm/2015/01/15/why-neovim-is-better-than-vim)).
+Now that Vim 8 has caught up and improved, there isn't much difference a user would discern between the two.

-But I would vote for NeoVim.
+But I would still vote for NeoVim.

 ### Fun Facts